LGBT Health Inequalities

 Why are LGBT young people vulnerable to health inequalities?
 Click here to see the power point presentation of the main findings of the "Ten Years On: Lesbian, Gay, Bisexual and Transgender Young People in Calderdale."
 The main eight reasons are:

 1. Self acceptance

-The main task which faces LGBT young people is dealing with the internalised negative messages about homosexuality or transgenderism whilst at the same time accepting they are LGBT.
-The Coming Out to Yourself section deals with this.
+The main task facing LGBT young people is dealing with any internalised negative messages about homosexuality or transgenderism whilst at the same time coming to terms with being LGBT.
+The Coming Out to Yourself section looks at this.

 It has been suggested that the isolation facing most LGBT young people can be broken down into three aspects: social, emotional and cognitive.